DinukaEk/DinukaEk/README.md

 - 👋 Hi, I’m @DinukaEk
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently Software Engineering Undergraduate
+- 🌱 I’m currently working as an Associate Software Engineer
 - 📫 How to reach me <a href="mailto:dinukaekanayake2218@gmail.com">Mail</a>, <a href="https://www.linkedin.com/in/dinukaekanayake/">LinkedIn</a>, <a href="https://www.facebook.com/dinuka.ekanayake.74/">Facebook</a>, <a href="https://twitter.com/DinukaEk">Twitter</a>

 ---